 An individual can apply for permanent residence after having lived in Belize legally for a period of 1 year.

 Belize also operates a Qualified Retired Persons (QRP) Program offering residency and exemption from tax on all income earned from outside Belize.
-Participants, who must be aged over 45 with a non-Belizean based monthly income of more than $2,000 USD, may also import personal items duty-free.

 If you have lived in Belize legally as a permanent resident for 5 years you can apply for citizenship by naturalization.